flowcontrol12/docu/docs/04-User-Guide/05-Alerts/index.md

 ![image-20230913120428733](assets_03-Alerts/image-20230913120428733.png)

-By default, the Alerts table displays 9 columns, but you can change which columns should be visible by using the drop-down menu.
+By default, the Alerts table displays some columns, but you can change which columns should be visible by using the drop-down menu.

 ![image-20230620104631231](assets_03-Alerts/image-20230620104631231.png)